 On Monday morning, the 4th of February, we went first to a print and copy shop to get the freshest paperwork for our immigration overlords.
 Then we walked to the police station in the north of town.
 A bunch of friendly people in uniforms point us to the right door, where there’s a small waiting area that’s not so busy and isn’t filled with tourists.

-When it’s our turn, the lady tells us that we’re too early to extend and that it’s better to do it on the 11th or 12th of February.
+When it’s our turn, the lady tells us that we’re too early for a visa extension and that it’s better to do it on the 11th or 12th of February.
 I roll my eyes, hold my breath and count to ten not to freak out, and Jonas asks if it’s not at all possible to do it today.
 She talks to a colleague and they agree to do it today.
 We hand over the stack of papers we brought, and she flicks through it.
 She tells us we have nearly everything they want.
 Since it’s an individual process, she needs a booking confirmation for both of us, and we only brought one copy.